-It is incumbent upon every Emergency Coordinator (EC) to develop a Standard Operating Procedure for his or her organization that includes clear liaison procedures for working with served partner agencies and regional traffic nets for fast and efficient handling of both tactical and strategic messages.
-This is what we do!
-The organization should not limit itself to any specific messaging format or system, but develop the operating skills and capacity to accommodate a wide variety of formats to meet the ever-changing needs due to propagation, agency requirements, or technology.
+It is incumbent upon every Emergency Coordinator (EC) to develop a Standard Operating Guideline for his or her organization that includes clear liaison procedures for working with served partner agencies and regional traffic nets for fast and efficient handling of both tactical and strategic messages.
+The organization should utilize the Winlink system where appropriate.
+It should not limit itself to any specific messaging format or system but, instead, develop the operating skills and capacity to accommodate a wide variety of formats to meet ever-changing needs due to propagation, agency requirements, or technology.